cosmos/iavl/docs/proof/proof.md

 A cryptographically secure hash is generated for each node in the tree by hashing the node's key and value (if leaf node), version, and height, as well as the hashes of each direct child (if any).
-This implies that the hash of any given node is also a hash of all descendants of the node.
-In turn, this implies that the hash of the root node is a hash of all nodes (and therefore all data) in the tree.
+This implies that the hash of any given node also depends on the hashes of all descendants of the node.
+In turn, this implies that the hash of the root node depends on the hashes of all nodes (and therefore all data) in the tree.

 If we fetch the value `a=1` from the tree and want to verify that this is the correct value, we need the following information: